Also available in: French

-- Bruce Peninsula (Ontario)
+- Bruce Peninsula National Park (Ontario)

-So, the ice on your favourite lake has now melted and ice fishing season is now over?
+So, the ice on your favourite lake has now melted and ice fishing season is over?
 Don’t let this get you down, river trout fishing is a great alternative.

 If you’re well equipped, fly fishing is very accessible for both beginners and experienced anglers.
-Here are some places to try this spring:
+Here are some places to try out this spring:

 - Yamaska River (Quebec)

 - The lakes and rivers around Perth Area (Ontario)

 - The lakes and rivers around Sault Ste.
 Marie (Ontario)

 We recommend that you check the fishing season open dates in your area.

 With all of these different activity options, you have absolutely no excuse to stay cooped up indoors this spring!